-The associate degree changed the color of the eggs.
+An associate degree inside an articulation agreement changes the color of the eggs.
 The 4-year college now receives a basket of golden eggs, and they accept that basket as payment in full for your first 60 credits, no questions asked.
-Credits inside an articulation agreement are not sorted- they are accepted!
+Credits inside an articulation agreement are not sorted and reevaluated- they are accepted !

-But wait!
 Will any associate degree change the color of the eggs?
 No!
-And that’s where some families make a mistake.
-Even if an associate degree is earned, unless the 4-year college has a written articulation agreement with your 2-year college, the gold washes off and you’re back to a basket of individually colored eggs.
-This is why an AA degree doesn’t transfer well into other state colleges, or why an AA degree earned at a 4-year college is unlikely to transfer well into a different 4-year college.
+And that’s where some families make a big mistake.
+Even when an associate degree is earned, unless the 4-year college has a written articulation agreement with your 2-year college, the gold washes off and you’re back to a basket of individually colored eggs.
+This is why an AA degree earned at a 4-year college is unlikely to transfer well into a different 4-year college – no articulation agreement.

 To emphasize: A written articulation agreement (followed perfectly and completed in full) is how you can guarantee the transfer of your credits as a full and perfect transfer.
 Finish your articulation agreement!

-7. Classical Conversations –>Southeastern University / College at Southeastern (unconfirmed)
+- Classical Conversations –>Southeastern University / The College at Southeastern (confirmed)